zagui440s/personalCP/7-Django/2-validators-and-serializers/1-intro-validators-and-tests.md

 ## What are Validators

 > Model validators are functions that take a value as input and perform validation checks on that value.
 If the value fails the validation, a ValidationError is raised with an appropriate error message.

 > Validators are used to enforce constraints on model fields, such as checking for minimum or maximum values, validating email addresses, or ensuring unique values within a field.

 ## Adding Validators

 > Django has very common validators built-in to the Django Framework.
 [Built in validators](https://docs.djangoproject.com/en/4.1/ref/validators/#built-in-validators).
 > For example, if we want to validate a minimum (or maximum) integer we can use the built-in validator `MinValueValidator()`.
 Let's utilize this information and add some validators onto our pokemon model.
 >To use a validator, you can specify it in the validators argument of a model field.
-Validators can be specified as a list of callables or functions.
+Validators can be specified as a list of functions.

 ```py
 # models has many different methods we will utilize when creating our Models